 shardulc

-profile photo of Shardul, smiling, wearing a colorful scarf, with lightly snow-covered mountains in the background
+Profile photo of Shardul, smiling, wearing a colorful scarf, with lightly snow-covered mountains in the background.
+Photo by Hailan Shanbhag.

 Shardul Chiplunkar